ajaymatharoo/toronto-bids/README.md

 # 1. Project Outline

 The project consists of the following main stages:
-1. Scraping
+a.
+Scraping
-2. Ingestion
+b.
+Ingestion
-3. Making the data public
+c.
+Making the data public

 ## Scraping